 The water-cooled condenser will rely on water from an external cooling tower to cool the refrigerant.
 Entering the condenser as a gas, the recirculating water from the cooling tower takes the heat from the refrigerant gas.
 The heat is then removed through the water back into the cooling tower, leaving a low-temperature refrigerant that is back into a liquid state.

-Benefits of Using a Recirculating Chiller Rental
+Benefits of Using a Recirculating Chiller

 Choosing the Right Recirculating Chiller Rental

-Temperature Range/Setpoint Temperature
+Temperature Range/Set point Temperature

 Cooling Capacity

-To maintain that set point temperature, the recirculating chiller needs a suitable cooling capacity.
+To maintain that set point temperature, the chiller needs a suitable cooling capacity.
 Measured in Watts (W) or British Thermal Units per hour (BTU/hr), the cooling capacity drops with the temperature.
 Usually presented at 20°C, the ideal chiller should match the cooling capacity with the needed temperature.

 Reservoir Volume